DeepCodeRz/MerticMaster/README.md

 ## Description
 This project is a simple metric-to-imperial (and vice versa) unit converter, developed to practice my JavaScript (ES6+) skills after completing the Introduction to ES6 course on Scrimba.
 I also aimed to improve my front-end development skills.
 The application allows users to convert units of length, volume, and mass between the metric and imperial systems.

-The project showcases modern JavaScript techniques such as ES6 classes, arrow functions, and the use of `flatMap()` for data manipulation.
+The project showcases modern JavaScript techniques such as ES6 destructing arrays, "for of" loop, classes and arrow functions for data manipulation.
 It also features a responsive user interface with light and dark themes.

 ![App Screenshot](https://github.com/user-attachments/assets/fa35d618-0a8d-4b05-918c-ffd01990c020)